 After an employee's paid bereavement leave benefit has been exhausted, accrued sick/disability paid leave is to be used for any absence when the employee's presence is required because of death in the employee's immediate family.
 If additional time off from work is needed, after paid sick/disability leave benefit is exhausted, an employee must request the additional time away from work and may request to use accrued paid vacation leave, or leave without pay.
-Request for leave in bereavement circumstances are not unreasonably denied.
 Accrued paid time off leave, other than paid sick/disability leave, may be used to discharge additional customary obligations arising from the death of an immediate family member such as obligations involved as estate executor.